Charline White

 Charline White (September 1, 1920 – September 7, 1959) was the first African-American woman to be elected to the Michigan Legislature.
+In 1952, she was re-elected.

 Early life

 White was born in Atlanta, Georgia on September 1, 1920.
 Sometime in 1923 she moved to Detroit, Michigan.
 White graduated from Cass Technical High School and attended both Wayne State University and Poro College.

 Personal life

 Charline White married LeRoy G. White around 1947.
 The two divorced in 1953.

 Career

 White ran both an advertising business and a floral business.
 In 1950, White was elected to the Michigan House of Representatives from Wayne County 1st District.
 She was sworn in for the first time on January 3, 1951.
 White was a member of the Democratic party.
-She was re-elected to represent Wayne County 1st District until November 2, 1954 when she was elected to represent Wayne County 11th District.
+She was re-elected to represent Wayne County 1st District until November 2, 1954, when she was elected to represent Wayne County 11th District.
 She was sworn in for the first time for this position on January 12, 1955.
 She would win re-election two more time before her death on September 7, 1959.
 White died in office on September 7, 1959.
 Her vacancy was filled by David S. Holmes Jr.